unimarkup/specification/Frontend_Reference.md

 - [Block attributes](#block-attributes)

+: `language` :
+:-- `text` Default = `plain`
+:
+: The name of the language that is displayed in the render body.
+: Supported languages depend on the used renderer.
+:
+: **Note:** If `plain` is set, the renderer may try to guess the language to render.

 : `renderer` :
-:-- Only names of available renderer are allowed.
+:-- `text` Default = `default`
 :
-: The name of the renderer that should be used, if the renderer is not determined automatically from the file type.
+: The name of the renderer that should be used.
+: Only names of available renderer are allowed.

 #### Verbatim block file insert